What is FDIC Insurance? Plus Other Agencies that Protect Your Money

 FDIC, NCUA and SIPC insurance all protect your money.
 But do you know how much each one covers?

-So it's worth taking some time to refresh your understanding of what the FDIC does along with similar organizations like the National Credit Union Administration (NCUA) and the Securities Investor Protection Corp.
+It's worth taking some time to refresh your understanding of what the FDIC does, along with similar organizations, such as the National Credit Union Administration (NCUA) and the Securities Investor Protection Corp.
 (SIPC).
-All three provide key protections to your money, but each one insures different types of accounts.
+All three provide key protections to your money, but each insures different types of accounts.

 Sign up for Kiplinger’s Free E-Newsletters